Judge says host of makeshift nightclub's illegal gathering a 'crime, not a party' | CBC News

 "What you did, sir, is comparable to individuals who sell fentanyl to the individuals on the street who die every day.
 There's no difference.
 You voluntarily assumed a risk that could kill people in the midst of a pandemic."

-He's the first person in B.C. to be sentenced for a COVID-19-related breach under the province's Public Health Act.
+He's the first person in British Columbia to be sentenced for a COVID-19-related breach under the province's Public Health Act.

 In addition to pleading guilty to one count of violating health orders and breaching his bail, Movassaghi also pleaded guilty to keeping liquor for sale.